calimanleontin/world-heritage-outlook-v2/docroot/modules/contrib/geofield_map/README.md

 *   implement advanced front-end Google Maps with Marker Icon & Infowindow advanced customizations, custom Google Map Styles and Marker Clustering capabilities;
+*   customize Map Geometries properties (Lines & Polylines, Polygons, Multipolygons, etc.), based on Google Maps Polygons APIs

 * * *

 #### Geofield Map 2.x.
 What's New

-### **Dynamic Map Theming & Contextual Legends.**
+### **Dynamic Map Markers Theming & Contextual Legends.**

-The Geofield Map 2.x new version allows the Geofield Map View definition of Custom Markers & Icons Images based on dynamic values of the Map features.
+The Geofield Map 2.x version allows the Geofield Map View definition of Custom Markers & Icons Images based on dynamic values of the Map features.

-As an absolute novelty and uniqueness in the history of Drupal CMS (!), moreover, a custom Geofield Map Legend Block is defined by the module and is able to expose each Map Theming logics defined in the application in the form of fully configurable and impressive Legends.
+Moreover, as an absolute novelty and uniqueness in the history of Drupal CMS (!), a custom Geofield Map Legend Block is defined by the module and is able to expose each Map Theming logics in the form of fully configurable and impressive Legends.

-<u>Compatibility:</u> This Geofield Map 2.x new version is fully compatible
- with the existing Geofield Map 1.x version (<u>Drupal cache needs to be cleaned right after updating the code</u>).
-You are (should be) free to upgrade cleanly, without loosing any of your existing Geofield Map settings (!).

 ### **Technical Functionalities and specifications**